lvgl/lvgl/docs/porting/display.rst

 -  ``render_mode``

    -  :cpp:enumerator:`LV_DISP_RENDER_MODE_PARTIAL` Use the buffer(s) to render the
-      screen is smaller parts.
+      screen in smaller parts.
 This way the buffers can be smaller then the display to save RAM.
 At least 1/10 screen size buffer(s) are recommended.
 In ``flush_cb`` the rendered images needs to be copied to the given area of the display.
 In this mode if a button is pressed